ApollosProject/docs/docs/fastly.md

 ![Create your first service](/docs/docs/assets/fastly/first-service.png)

-Enter the domain name of your API (this is found in your `.env.production` file under the `APP_DATA_URL` key) and the hostname of the server your API is hosted on.
+Add a any domain name you want in the format `<name>.global.ssl.fastly.net`.
+Just can't use anything dot seperated.
+Next, add the hostname of the server your API is hosted on.
+[See this doc](https://docs.fastly.com/guides/tls/setting-up-free-tls) for more details.

 ![Service Details](/docs/docs/assets/fastly/details.png)